 6: Using the Terminal & Kill Command:

 If all the method fails for Force Quit Mac app then using the command line to quit the process the issuing the low-level kill command.
-You just launch the terminal and type the on of the following commands.
+You just launch the terminal and type one of the following commands.

 If all else fails, using the command line is a surefire way to force an app or process to quit by issuing the low-level kill command.
 Launch the Terminal and type one of the following commands: